 |Mr Paul McArdle||Apologies||Cancelled||Apologies||Apologies||Attended||N/A|

 |Mrs Hannah Stembridge||N/A||Cancelled||N/A||Attended||N/A||Apologies|

 At the beginning of each Academy Council meeting members of our Pupil Voice Shadow Leadership Team give a presentation to the Full Governing Body on varying topics affecting our school.
 To view their presentations please visit the Pupil Voice Shadow Leadership Team page.

 If you are interested in joining our Academy Council then please contact the clerk to the DNDLT who will give you further information on how to do this.
 The contact the clerk by emailing: email@example.com

 Statutory Guidance for the Academy Council

-As a member of Durham Diocesan MAT, Stanhope Barrington CE Primary School has due regard to the guidance issued by DDMAT in relation to the operation of the Academy Council.
+As a member of Durham and Newcastle Diocesan Learning Trust (DNDLT), Stanhope Barrington C of E Primary School has due regard to the guidance issued by DNDLT in relation to the operation of the Academy Council.
 The school also has due regard to the statutory guidance from the Department for Education in relation to the publication of information about governance on the school website.

-For further information, please view or download DDM’s Scheme of Delegation for the school which is the primary governance document for the school’s Academy Council.
+For further information, please view or download the Scheme of Delegation for the school which is the primary governance document for the school’s Academy Council.